gskielian/Adafruit_GPS/README.md

 We're making slight modifications to adapt this to a pollution geostamping drone.

-List of Mods and Settings:
+## List of Mods and Settings:

+* using/modding the parsing.pde example which is compatible with Arduino Nano
 * minifying code for sample time, altitude, latitude, and longitude
 * using this without interrupts -- and will merge with other libraries